The functional equation of the smoothing transform: Introduction

-This number $\alpha$ is called the \emph{characteristic exponent (of $T$)}.
-Previous studies \cite{Liu1998,AR2006,AR2008} show that a satisfactory characterisation will typically entail the existence of some $\alpha > 0$ such that $m(\alpha)=1$, as in \eqref{eq:A3}, though \cite{JR2004} and \cite{AM2009} provide a study of a case where this fails.
-The discussions in \cite{Liu1998} for Eq.\ \eqref{eq:SumFP} and \cite{AM2009} for Eq.\ \eqref{eq:MinFP} imply that only simple cases are ruled out by \eqref{eq:A1} and \eqref{eq:A2}.
-Let $r>1$ be the smallest number such that the strictly positive elements of $T$ are concentrated almost surely on $r^{\Z}$, and let $r$=1 otherwise, that is, when the smallest closed multiplicative group containing the strictly positive elements of $T$ is $\R^+$.
-The former is called the \emph{$r$-geometric} (or \emph{lattice}) case, the latter the \emph{non-geometric} (or \emph{continuous}) case.
-There are a few more technicalities to deal with before the main results can be stated in the next section, but a special case can now be given quite easily as illustration.

-\begin{Theorem} Suppose that \eqref{eq:A1}--\eqref{eq:A3} hold true, that there is a $\theta \in [0,\alpha)$ with $m(\theta)<\infty$ and $T$ is non-geometric.
-Then there is a non-negative random variable $W$ satisfying
+Its canonical domain, $\{m < \infty\}$, is an interval $\subseteq [0,\infty)$, for $m$ may be viewed as the Laplace transform of the intensity measure of the point process $\mathcal{Z} := \sum_{i=1}^N \delta_{S(i)}$.
+Here $S(i) := -\log T_i$, $i \in\N$ (and $S(i) := \infty$ if $T_i = 0$).
+The following assumptions will be in force throughout. { {A\arabic{equation}} } This number $\alpha$ is called the \emph{characteristic exponent} (\textit{of} $T$).
+Previous~\cite{DL1983,Liu1998,AR2006,AR2008} and recent \cite {AM2010a} studies show that a satisfactory characterization will typically entail the existence of some $\alpha> 0$ such that $m(\alpha )=1$, as in~\eqref{eq:A3}, though~\cite{JR2004} and~\cite{AM2009} provide a study of a case where this fails.
+The discussions in~\cite{Liu1998} for equation\ \eqref{eq:SumFP} and~\cite{JR2004,AM2009} for equation\ \eqref {eq:MinFP} imply that only simple cases are ruled out by~\eqref{eq:A1} and~\eqref{eq:A2}.
+Let $r>1$ be the smallest number such that the strictly positive elements of $T$ are concentrated almost surely on $r^{\Z}$, and let $r$=1 otherwise, that is, when the smallest closed (in~$\R^+$) multiplicative group containing the strictly positive elements of $T$ is~$\R^+$.
+The former is called the \emph {$r$-geometric} (or \emph{lattice}) case, the latter the \emph {nongeometric} (or \emph{continuous}) case.
+There are more technicalities to deal with before the main results can be stated but a special case is given now as illustration. \begin{Theorem} Suppose that~\eqref{eq:A1}--\eqref{eq:A3} hold true, that $\Prob (N<\infty)=1$, $m(\theta)<\infty$ for some $\theta\in[0,\alpha)$ and that $T$ is nongeometric.
+Then there exists a nonnegative and finite random variable $W$ satisfying $\Prob(W>0)>0$ and